MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 ## 3. Implement the Terraform code

 1. Create a directory in which to test the sample Terraform code and open that directory in Visual Studio.
-The following files should be created in your new directory.
+The files you create in this section should be created in your new directory.

 1. Create a file named `main.tf` and insert the following code: